YeomansIII/clickingbad/README.md

 ### Style

-* 4 spaces indent, no tabs
+* 4 spaces indent, no tabs
 * Comments should appear on their own line or lines
     * This is due to the comment-stripper regex
 * No Windows carriage returns (`\r\n`)